-1.5N.
-Properly constructed tongue guards are permitted in competition.
+- 1.5 N. Properly constructed tongue guards are permitted in competition.
 The use of string, fine wire, twine, cord or any other similar substance in or around a horse or pony's mouth is forbidden.
 The use of a tongue-strap is forbidden.

-- 1.6N.
-The use of draw reins for both horses and ponies is forbidden in the competition arena and may only be used for horses in the practice or schooling areas. (see Article 302.N.7.) - 1.7N.
-The carrying of a whip in the athlete's boot or holding the whip over the head of the horse/pony anywhere on the showgrounds will incur elimination.
-(Article 241.3.29N) - 1.8N.
-A saddle is compulsory in all competitions however side saddles are not allowed. - 1.9N Stallion Identification tags must be worn at all times, these are available from the SII office.
+The following items of tack are prohibited for use at any time during the period of the Event: (a) tongue ties, (b) mouth guards which cover the teeth, (c) additional items or changes made to the bit that effect the function are not permitted, with exception of wraps used to cushion effects of bit, (d) Horses/Ponies are not permitted to wear glasses or visors outside the stables area. - 1.6 N. The use of draw reins for both horses and ponies is forbidden in the competition arena and may only be used for horses in the practice or schooling areas. (see Article 302.N.7.) - 1.7 N. The carrying of a whip in the athlete's boot or holding the whip over the head of the horse/pony anywhere on the showgrounds will incur elimination.
+(Article 241.3.29N) - 1.8 N. A saddle is compulsory in all competitions however side saddles are not allowed. - 1.9 N Stallion Identification tags must be worn at all times, these are available from the SJI office

 - 2. Anywhere within the grounds of the event under control of the Organising Committee, the following provisions apply: - 2.1.
 In the interests of safety, the stirrup iron and the stirrup leather (this also applies to safety stirrups) must hang freely from the bar of the saddle and the outside of the flap.
 The Athlete must not directly or indirectly tie any part of his body to the saddlery. - 2.2.
-Athletes are allowed to use a dressage whip when working on the flat but are strictly forbidden to use or carry a whip which is weighed down at the end at any time, or to carry or use one which is more than 75 cm in length in the arena and schooling areas when riding over poles or any obstacle.
+Horse Athletes are allowed to use a dressage whip when working on the flat but are strictly forbidden to use or carry a whip which is weighed down at the end at any time, or to carry or use one which is more than 75 cm in length in the arena and schooling areas when riding over poles or any obstacle.
 No substitute for a whip may be carried - 2.3.
 The total maximum weight of equipment allowed to be placed on a horse's leg, front or hind (single or multiple boots, fetlock rings etc.) is 500 grams (shoe excluded).
-Failure to comply with this paragraph will incur disqualification (Article 242.2.8.). - 2.4N.
-At all Jumping Competitions for Young Horses (four (4) five (5) six (6) seven (7) and eight (8) Year Old horses), only hind boots meeting the following description may be used: The following criteria must be respected in relation to hind boots worn in young horse competitions:
+Failure to comply with this paragraph will incur disqualification (Article 242.2.8.). - 2.4 N. At all Jumping Competitions for Young Horses (four (4) five (5) six (6) seven (7) and eight (8) Year Old horses), only hind boots meeting the following description may be used: The following criteria must be respected in relation to hind boots worn in young horse competitions: